‘Do things that don’t scale’ is a mantra made popular by Paul Graham, startup investor and founder of the popular accelerator, Y Combinator.

 Startups that witness exponential growth often hit a cash flow ceiling that prevents them from expanding as fast as they should.
 Businesses need money to hire more people and make capital investments.
 However, despite a growing user base, your cash flow may not always be healthy enough to make these new investments.

 Finding investors is the only way to fix this problem.
-A startup witnessing dramatic growth is in a great position when it comes to seeking investments.
+A startup that scales up, witnessing dramatic growth, is in a great position when it comes to seeking investments.
 It is possible to negotiate attractive equity arrangements with your investors during this phase.
 However, startups often have a very short window to execute this since protracting your negotiations could bankrupt your business.
 Ideally, you should start seeking fresh investments when you still have at least six to ten months worth of cash left in the bank.